Sidi Trace 2 Review

 Traction and Walkability

-Like most hard-soled XC shoes, the Trace 2 gives up a little bit of ground to the trail shoes we tested in its walkability and traction.
+Like most hard-soled XC shoes, the Trace 2 gives up a little bit of ground to trail shoes in its walkability and traction.
 As much as companies might try, a fully rigid shoe will never walk quite as naturally as a rubber-soled trail shoe with a rigid shank.
 That said, we think the Trace 2 is pretty good off the bike all things considered.

 The nylon sole has polyurethane lugs inserted for traction rather than a full rubber sole.
 We found that the lugs are low profile enough to make walking on flat, smooth surface easy and fairly natural.
 When it comes to rough, uneven, or slippery terrain, they still do a good job, but don't stack up with the grippiest shoes we looked at.
 Two screws at the shoe's toe allow you to replace the toe lugs or install toe spikes for muddy conditions.